-Activity Responsibility

-1. To ascertain whether project involve any creation/ modification • Line Depts.

-of structural/ engineering assets - Irrigation

-- Power

-- Water supply

-- Health

-- Roads & Buildings

-- Education

-- Others

-2. To ascertain the possible risks, likelihood and impact from • Dept. approving the

-disasters and climate change due to the location of project sites project

-• Administratively

-• Financially

-3. To ascertain whether probable risks both structural and non- Technically

-structural measures have been prioritized and the prevention • Urban Development

-and mitigation measures being contemplated.
-Authorities
+Activity Responsibility 1.
+To ascertain whether project involve any creation/ modification of structural/ engineering assets Line Depts.
+Irrigation Power Water supply Health Roads & Buildings Education Others 2.
+To ascertain the possible risks, likelihood and impact from disasters and climate change due to the location of project sites Dept. approving the project Administratively Financially 3.
+To ascertain whether probable risks both structural and non- structural measures have been prioritized and the prevention and mitigation measures being contemplated.
+Technically Urban Development Authorities

 Activity Responsibility 4.
 To ascertain whether the design and engineering of the structure has taken into consideration the National Building Code, the appropriate BIS Codes, other applicable sources as per the type of the project and the NDMA guidelines.
-List of codes/guidelines for safety of building/structures is given in • C D 5.
-Annexure 3.
-To ascertain whether the cost of disaster / mitigation measures • GSDMA been included in the overall project cost To ascertain whether the process of risk assessment has been done based on available information and secondary evidence Local Bodies
+List of codes/ guidelines for safety of building/structures is given in • C D Annexure 3 (Refer Page 216).
+CODMA 5.
+To ascertain whether the cost of disaster / mitigation measures • GSDMA been included in the overall project cost Land Dation 6.
+To ascertain whether the process of risk assessment has been done based on available information and secondary evidence Local Bodies